ninegene/bootstrap/README.md

 # dotfiles
-Config files and install scripts for Ubuntu and Mac OS X.
+Config files and install scripts for Ubuntu and macOS.